 Proxmox - Resize Debian VM Disk

 Open a terminal or SSH into your Proxmox VE host.
-Run the following command to check the current disk size configuration for the VM:
+Check the current disk size for the VM:

 qm config VM_ID